nextflow-io/nextflow/docs/operator.rst

         [1, 2, 3]
         [1]

-As shown in the above example the last tuple may be incomplete e.g. contain less elements than the specified size.
+As shown in the above example the last tuple may be incomplete e.g. contain fewer elements than the specified size.
 If you want to avoid this, specify ``false`` as the second parameter.
 For example::

     Channel